kyma-project/eventing-manager/docs/user/tutorials/evnt-05-send-legacy-events.md

 Kyma Eventing also supports sending and receiving of legacy events.
 In this tutorial we will show how to send legacy events.

+> [!NOTE]
-> **NOTE:** It is recommended to use [CloudEvents specification](https://cloudevents.io/) for sending and receiving events in Kyma.
+> It is recommended to use [CloudEvents specification](https://cloudevents.io/) for sending and receiving events in Kyma.

 ## Prerequisites

+> [!NOTE]
->**NOTE:** Read about the [Purpose and Benefits of Istio Sidecars](https://kyma-project.io/#/istio/user/00-30-overview-istio-sidecars).
+> Read about the [Purpose and Benefits of Istio Sidecars](https://kyma-project.io/#/istio/user/00-30-overview-istio-sidecars).
 Then, check how to [Enable Automatic Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/operation-guides/02-20-enable-sidecar-injection).
 For more details, see [Default Istio Setup](https://kyma-project.io/#/istio/user/00-40-overview-istio-setup) in Kyma.

 1. Follow the [Prerequisites steps](evnt-01-prerequisites.md) for the Eventing tutorials.
 2. [Create and Modify an Inline Function](https://kyma-project.io/#/serverless-manager/user/tutorials/01-10-create-inline-function).